-ltem no. 215 No. to identify the observations received from the public No. 108876/ 03.08.2006 and No. 74415/ 04.08.2006

-The Complainer doesn't agree with promoting the Roşia Montană Project and it addresses the following comments and observations:

-- In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
-This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Roşia Montană commune do not correspond with the mining project proposal described in EIA; - The tailings management facility is not lined; - The proposed waste deposits will be not constructed according to the legislation in force; - Financial guarantees were not fixed - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities: - The EIA report does not evaluate the "Zero alternative"; - The project represents a threatening for the protected flora and fauna; - The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State: - Modification of the urbanism plan without the public consultation; - From archeological point of view, the area proposed to by occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
+ltem no. 2594 No. to identify the observations received from the public No. 111375/ 25.08.2006 Proposal The questioner does not agree to the proposal regarding the Roşia Montana gold and silver mining operation, formulating the following remarks and comments: The lack of correct information and transparency on behalf of MEWM; Simplistic motivation that work places will be created.
+In EIA there are no presented all the possible risks derived from this project; Total costs for closing the mine are unrealistic; There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; Information about the foundation which RMGC will establish and subsidize is not given.
+This foundation follows to assume the obligations which the mining operation can not assume; The present urbanism plans of the Roşia Montana commune do not correspond with the mining project proposal described in EIA; There is no liner proposed for the tailings pond; There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; The EIA report does not assess the "zero alternative"; The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations The public/ONGs whish to consult the contracts and agreements between Company and Romanian State; The Urbanism Plan has been modified without public consultation; From archeological point of view, the area proposed to by occupied by project was not legally investigated; The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
+Solution As related to your allegation, please consider the following aspects: According to art.
+44 (1) of the Order of the Minister of Waters and Environmental Protection no. 860/2002 regarding the environment impact assessment and the issuance of environmental agreement procedures ("Order no. 860/2002") "during the public debate meeting the project titleholder [], provides grounded answers to the justified proposals of the public, which were received under a written form, previously to the respective hearing".
+At the same time, art.
+44 (3) of Order no. 860/2002 provides that " based on the results of the public debate, the relevant authority for the environmental protection evaluates the grounded proposals/comments of the public and requests to the titleholder the supplementation of the report on the environmental impact assessment study with an appendix comprising solutions for the solving of the indicated issues".
+Considering the legal wordings quoted above, as your allegation (i) does not identify nor indicate issues related to the project initiated by RMGC and undergoing the environment impact assessment procedure and (ii) refers to situations under the competence of certain public authorities, issues to which RMGC is not in the position to answer, we mention that the project titleholder cannot and does not have the capacity to provide an answer or make any comments in this respect.